Vinayak-b123/Youtube-Sentiment-Analysis/README.md

 Evaluated ensemble learning techniques such as stacking.
 Worked with imbalanced datasets using SMOTE.

-Future: deploying it through flask api
+Future: deploying it through fast api